-Sarcasm aside, whenever the Godzilla outings of the 70s are discussed, it’s rarely positive; and if it is, any serious attention is glossed over in favour of just seeing them as children’s entertainment.
-That’s not to say that these films weren’t aimed at children (these films were regularly released on double-bills with theatrically-screened episodes of Return of Ultraman), but to point out that such thinking is emblematic of how we view children’s media; that is, without highbrow merit by virtue of being for children.
-Invariably, this is why arguably good films are often incapable of reaching beyond the Best Animated Feature category at the Academy Awards if they’re animated because animation must be for children’s consumption only (see: Spider-Man: Into the Spider-Verse).
+Sarcasm aside, whenever the Godzilla outings of the ’70s are discussed, it’s rarely positive; and if it is, any serious attention is glossed over in favour of just seeing them as children’s entertainment.
+That’s not to say that these films weren’t aimed at children; they were regularly released on double bills with theatrically-screened episodes of Return of Ultraman as part of Toho’s Champions Festival (a children’s entertainment event held three times a year).
+However, such thinking is emblematic of how we view children’s media.
+That is to say, we tend to view children’s media as without highbrow merit by virtue of being for children.
+Invariably, this is arguably why good films (which happen to be animated) are often incapable of reaching beyond the Best Animated Feature category at the Academy Awards because animation must be for children’s consumption only (see: Spider-Man: Into the Spider-Verse).
 We don’t have time to unpack all the nuances of children’s media in the realm of critical analysis, but we do have time to talk about Godzilla in the 1970s.

 When we describe a film as a children’s picture, it comes with certain connotations.
 A rotted, charred skeleton bathed in toxic sludge is unlikely to be one of them, and so our critical perception of Godzilla vs. Hedorah is to say, “watching this film is like going into a drug-induced mind trip!” – as Cinemassacre once said.
 Instead of recognising this as a more complex film than first thought, one that entertains children whilst presenting them with difficult images, we just deride it.
 Uncomfortable with how it defies rigid categorisation, we ignore any merits it has, call it a kids’ film, and proceed to ignore it as we do any other.